wagtail/wagtail-factories/docs/streamfield-internals.rst

 Factory Boy DeclarationSet compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Factory Boy uses a DeclarationSet to store factory attributes like ``title = "Hello"``.
 Each key must be unique and hashable.
-Using ``0.struct_block__title`` as the key allows the system to associate parameters with the correct generated factory field during dynamic factory creation.
+Using ``0.struct_block__title`` as the key allows the system to associate parameters with the correct generated factory field during dynamic factory creation (see `Phase 2: Generate a Factory class dynamically`_).

 Prevents Factory Boy field interpretation errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~